projectara/greybus-spec/source/introduction.rst

 Project Ara presently requires that exactly one application processor (AP) is present on the system for storing user data and executing applications.
-The module that contains the AP is the *AP module*; the Greybus specification defines a :ref:`control-protocol` to allow the AP module to accomplish its tasks.
+The Module that contains the AP is the *AP Module*; the Greybus specification defines a :ref:`control-protocol` to allow the AP Module to accomplish its tasks.

 In order to ensure interoperability between the wide array of application processors and hardware peripherals commonly available on